pulsar-edit/pulsar-edit.github.io/docs/docs/launch-manual/sections/core-hacking/sections/tools-of-the-trade.md

 <!--This whole section needs to be reworked once decaff properly starts on the core-->

-While much of Pulsar has been converted to JavaScript, a lot of older code is been is implemented in CoffeeScript but a process of "decaffeination" is ongoing to continue this conversion. <!--TODO: Add link to decaff docs-->
+While much of Pulsar has been converted to JavaScript, a lot of older code is still implemented in CoffeeScript but the process of "decaffeination" is ongoing to continue this conversion. <!--TODO: Add link to decaff docs-->
 Additionally, Pulsar's default configuration language is CSON, which is based on CoffeeScript.
 If you don't know CoffeeScript, but you are familiar with